-All the faculty, students and staff using classrooms and laboratories must abide by this Guidelines and direct any inquiry to Ningsha Zhong.
-For those areas that this Guidelines does not cover, please refer to the University and Rehab Sector's policies on the building management, room rental and audio/visual aids.
+Please direct any inquiries about using classrooms and clinical skills labs to Sharon Switzer-McIntyre, Director of MScPT Program.
+For those areas that this Guideline does not cover, please refer to the University and Rehabilitation Sciences Sector's policies on the building management, room rental and audio/ visual aids.